starwing/luasched/README.md

 coroutine or a function.
 Task will run at next 'tick'.
 A tick is a single run of main loop, will describe below.

-All task are in a status: running, waiting, hold and ready.
+All task are in a status: `running`, `waiting`, `hold`, `ready` and `error`.
 New task will at ready status, so if you do not want this task to run, just set it to hold status.
-Only one task can at running state, other task may wait on a signal or another task (waiting), or get ready to run at next 'tick' (ready).
+Only one task can at running state, other task may wait on a signal or another task (`waiting`), or get ready to run at next 'tick' (`ready`).
 If you don't want task to run anymore, you can set it's status to hold, in this way task will not running, until you set it's status to ready.
 Hold is just a 'default' signal that can wait at, so hold is just a default waiting status.
+If a task has error, it will at `error` status, it can be restart later.

 There are some functions that you can operates tasks.
 These functions are export to lua-sched module, if you call them directly (without a